Scalable Image Tokenization with Index Backpropagation Quantization: Experiment

 \paragraph{Key Designs.} To validate the effectiveness of our method, we conduct ablation studies on several key designs, as shown in \cref{tab:module_ablation}.
 The re-implemented VQGAN performance is 3.98 rFID and 5.3\% codebook utilization.
 Different from previous methods, the replacement from VQ to IBQ achieves consistent distribution between encoded features and the whole codebook by rendering all code differentiable, which brings a clear improvement of both codebook usage (5.3\%$\rightarrow$ 98\%) and reconstruction quality (3.98 rFID$\rightarrow$1.67 rFID).
 By incorporating double quantization loss to force the selected code embeddings and encoded visual features toward each other, IBQ guarantees more precise quantization.
 Following MAGVIT-v2~\cite{magvit2}, we enlarge the model size for better compacity, and the reconstruction performance gets improved correspondingly.

-\paragraph{Comparison with LFQ.} For fair comparisons, we adopt LFQ~\cite{open-magvit2} with 16,384 codes and replace its asymmetric token factorization with our vanilla transformer architecture.
-We compare with LFQ on both reconstruction and generation in \cref{tab:lfq_compare}, and our proposed IBQ performs better, which demonstrates increasing code dimension can improve the reconstruction ability of the visual tokenizer and further boost the visual generation.
+\paragraph{Comparison with LFQ.} For fair comparisons, we adopt LFQ~\cite{open-magvit2} with 16,384 codes and replace its asymmetric token factorization with our vanilla transformer architecture. \cref{tab:lfq_compare} shows that IBQ outperforms LFQ in both reconstruction and generation, which demonstrates increasing code dimension can improve the reconstruction ability of the visual tokenizer and further boost the visual generation.